 And children are generally very keen to be independent and master self-care skills (unless we make a habit of ‘babying’ them).
 When we refuse their help and do everything for children for the sake of time constraints, including picking up after them, we can cause them needless frustration and prevent them learning these skills for themselves and gaining self-confidence.
 The resulting discouragement could lead the child to become lazy, dependent and expecting us to always tidy up for them and retrieve their lost belongings.
 It sets up the belief ” I can’t”, or “Mum gives, I take.”
 They’re not going to be magically able and willing to perform chores or take care of their school kit at a specified mature age unless they get to practice responsibility while they’re still tiny.

-Obviously you wouldn’t actually let a baby do the family ironing (the iron above is not plugged in) but you could let a two or three year old sweep the floor, and after practising for a year or two (and zooming round the kitchen on a brush ‘horse’ or bopping you on the head with a brush ‘sword’) he should be able to carry out effective dust-gathering sweeping.
+Obviously you wouldn’t actually let a baby do the family ironing (the iron above is not plugged in) but you could let a two or three year old sweep the floor, and after practising for a year or two (and zooming round the kitchen on a brush ‘horse’, whirling your carefully swept-up bits all over the floor, or bopping you on the head with a brush ‘sword’) they should eventually be able to carry out effective dust-gathering sweeping.
 A four year old could help with the vacuuming and feel a real sense of achievement.
 I used to feel so proud of the three year old who kept coming up to me and carefully doing all my cardigan buttons up to the neck (her new skill) to keep me warm.
-I learned to just be patient if she struggled with it, because if I took over, or declined her kind offer, it robbed her of the sense of achievement and self-worth for ‘helping’!
+I learned to just be patient and sit still if she struggled with it, because if I took over, or declined her kind offer, it robbed her of the sense of achievement and self-worth for ‘helping’!
 And I had a group of nursery children queueing up to make their own apple juice with my juice extractor.
 Being Special Helper is a coveted job!

 Small children also adore baking and helping you cook dinner.
 Preparing food is extremely educational.
 Even if you have to do the sharp knife part, they can still learn counting, measuring, hand-eye coordination and different skills such as stirring without spilling, breaking eggs neatly, whisking and rubbing-in.
 And messy play is very important for brain development, so I always let them mix with their fingers when they’re little!
 Very strengthening for the hand muscles.